 5 Steps to Improve Customer Support

-Every business has one set of customers who are the best and most valuable to the brand.
+Every business seeks to improve customer support for customers who are the best and most valuable to the brand.

 And every business has a second set of customers who are the best and most loyal to the brand but who might also be a bit less valuable.

-Your best way to capture and retain both sets of customers is to invest in customer support.
+Your best way to capture and retain both sets of customers is to invest and improve customer support.

 Customer support works for both types of customers, but there’s one thing that separates them: A great customer service culture.
 And it can go a long way toward improving your bottom line.